 - Decide how you want your fence positioned in relation to your property line.

-- Be sure to settle on your fence style to determine the required widths of your fence panel.
+- Be sure to settle on your fence style to determine the required widths of your fence panels.

 - Determine a layout that will allow you to use full pickets at the corners.